johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 3. Click on Start Recording tab, talk and then click on the Stop Recording tab.

 ## Build a Conversation flow using Node-RED
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Conversation.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Conversation.json) into the Node-RED editor on your TJBot Raspberry Pi.

 0. We need more than an hour long workshop so I've built the flow for you.
  ![Watson Conversation](screenshots/Conversation-flow-run.png)